lhsradek/bttf/readme.md

 * Nginx (PhP FastCGI for sql Adminer)
 * Traefik (load balancer for Docker)
 * Elasticsearch (Filebeat, Metricbeat, APM)
-* Docker, DockerHub, GitHub
+* Docker

 Thank you all for these technologies.
-Thank you Microsoft for finally being friends with linux.
+Special thanks to Microsoft for finally making friends with Linux and for GitHub.